rackerlabs/docs-cloud-monitoring/api-docs/tech-ref-info/server-side-agent-config-yaml.rst

 MySQL check; alarm
 ~~~~~~~~~~~~~~~~~~~

-This example YAML file for the MySQL server-side configuration creates a
+This example YAML file for the MySQL server-side replication check creates a
 check with an alarm, file name: "mysql_replication.yaml".

 .. note::